Sexual harassment in investment banking

 Men comment on how you look from day 1

-After only a few months with the firm, a trader told me that I needed to start fixing my hair better before the morning meetings.
+After only a few months with my first bank, a trader told me that I needed to start fixing my hair before the morning meetings.
 And that I should start wearing high heels more often.

 He said that: